 - DuoResp Spiromax MART Regime.

 How do Maintenance and Reliever Therapies help asthma?

-Whichever therapy you're on, you'll follow a specific action plan, which will help your asthma by:
+Whichever MART therapy you're on, you'll follow a specific action plan for that therapy.
+This plan will help your asthma by:

 - preventing inflammation in the airways, so that you're less likely to react to your asthma triggers